All Episodes

 He's running to be chief executive of the federal government.

-Maybe Senator McCain or somebody on his staff could start explaining to us in some coherent way, because this is gonna matter when we get down to the general, start explaining to us in some coherent way exactly what his views of federal power and economic activity are.
+Maybe Senator McCain or somebody on his staff could start explaining to us in some coherent way, because this is going to matter when we get down to the general.

 Because so far, Senator McCain has gotten away with an incoherent mix of both.

-Well, when you start saying things like that, it makes those of us who are support Senator McCain on taxes start to wonder.
+Well, when you start saying things like that, it makes those of us who support Senator McCain on taxes start to wonder.

 Just start to wonder.

-I I'll just leave it at that.
+I'll just leave it at that.

-This is Stones, street fighting man.
+This is Stone's street fighting man.

 By the way, one more observation about the game last night.